solid-lines/ITN_WHO_package/README.md

 - indicatorGroups named as ITN (to obtain them, use the import/export app)
 - indicators named as ITN (to obtain them, use the import/export app.
 Fast approach, remove the others because ITN indicators are in the middle of the file)

+4) Add manually the userGroups involved.
+Remove the users (use import/export app)